microsoft/OpenHack/byos/devops/GH.md

 ### azuresp.json

 The `deploy-gh.sh` script creates `azuresp.json` file with Service Principal credentials.
-Service Principal has **Contributor** role and it's dedicated for the OpenHack only.
+Service Principal has **Owner** role and it's dedicated for the OpenHack only.

 ### Azure